olivernorred/olivernorreddotcom/src/work/uwfarmsignage.md

 # Signage for the UW Farm

-## Interactive signage for UW's student-run farm and learning laboratory.
+## Raising awareness for urban agriculture and food security at UW’s student-run farm and learning laboratory